lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

    :align: center
    :alt: Deactivating user account

-To re-activate users, go to Users - Inactive tab, and edit the target user to turn on "Active user?" field.
+To re-activate users, go to Users - Inactive tab, and select status of the target user to ``Active``.

 .. warning::